Matth93/mwvo-portfolio/README.md

 Images are in '/img/about/'

-###Team
+###Certificates

-Team members and info are in '_config.yml'
+Certificates are in '_certificates'

-Images are in '/img/team/'
+Images are in '/img/certificates/'

 # Demo